Arch-Network/book/src/getting-started/starting-stack.md

 # Starting the stack

+Within [arch-cli], there exist 3 configuration files needed to provision the various services:
+1. [arch-docker-compose.yml]
+2. [bitcoin-docker-compose.yml]
+3. [btc-rpc-explorer.dockerfile]

-Within [arch-local] there is a [compose.yaml] file.
-This is a descriptor for the pre-configured multi-container definition of the components required for standing up a local development environment.
+These files comprise the pre-configured, multi-container definition of the components required for standing up a local development environment.

 ### Configure